panditanvita/MovieBot-aka-Chappie/README.md

 General principles - creating the knowledge base, tokenising user input, forming logical rules - as described in the readme are broadly applicable.
 The Knowledge base itself would of course completely change.
 Tokenising would have to be adapted to incorporate new slang and tag different entity groups, like Cities.

 Logic currently selects:

-1 or many (available) movies, 1 or many (available) theatres, a given or range of showtimes, all mutually compatible For bus tickets: To and From are set, a given or range of departure times For groceries: 1 or more items, with quantities.
+1 or many (available) movies, 1 or many (available) theatres, a given or range of showtimes, all mutually compatible.
+For bus tickets: To and From are set, a given or range of departure times For groceries: 1 or more items, with quantities.
 For logically similar cases like booking bus tickets, one would be able to reuse some of the logic functions.